CUSTOMER ANALYTICS2025-11-10

 How Does Identity Resolution Work?

-In a recent report, Forrester has described identity resolution as, “The process of integrating identifiers across available touchpoints and devices with behavior, transaction, and contextual information into a cohesive and addressable consumer profile for marketing analysis, orchestration, and delivery.”
+In a recent report, Forrester has described identity resolution as "The process of integrating identifiers across available touchpoints and devices with behavior, transaction, and contextual information into a cohesive and addressable consumer profile for marketing analysis, orchestration, and delivery."

 In fact, more and more of them are now taking to buying from their mobile computing devices.
-That, and new data privacy laws have made the browser cookie passe.
+That, and new data privacy laws, have made the browser cookie passe.

 Why is cross-device tracking gaining importance?
 It is a fact that today, the average person owns multiple devices connected to the World Wide Web.
-Eg: laptops, smartphones, smart TVs, game consoles, etc.
+E.g., laptops, smartphones, smart TVs, game consoles, etc.

-Because of Identity Resolution and customer data platform (CDP), each customer can be served up a personalized and unique brand experience.
+Because of Identity Resolution and the customer data platform (CDP), each customer can be served up a personalized and unique brand experience.

-How Identity Resolution is Beneficial for Marketers?
+How is Identity Resolution Beneficial for Marketers?

 All kinds of businesses, from mom-and-pop to Fortune 500 companies, are now turning to identity resolution services to help their customers better manage and protect their personal data.
 Why?
 Because this practice improves your customer's overall trustworthiness.

-Of course, if you are the one offering a service, many of your customers may opt-in to have you manage their personal data and handle it in accordance with industry standards.
+Of course, if you are the one offering a service, many of your customers may opt in to have you manage their personal data and handle it in accordance with industry standards.

 1. All about cross-device tracking